Max-Mobility/native-script-accelerometer/README.md

 tns plugin add nativescript-accelerometer-tweaked
 ```

-This plugin is based on the original accelerometer plugin except that it uses TYPE_LINEAR_ACCELERATION rather than TYPE_ACCELEROMETER
+This plugin is based on the original accelerometer plugin except rather than listening to only TYPE_ACCELEROMETER, it listens to the following sensors:
+    * TYPE_LINEAR_ACCELERATION
+    * TYPE_GRAVITY
+    * TYPE_MAGNETIC_FIELD
+    * TYPE_ROTATION_VECTOR

 ## Usage
 ```